 Councilmember Harvey and her husband have lived in Cotati for 32 years, where they have raised their three children.
-Having lived 32 years in Cotati, Mayor Harvey brings a deep knowledge and familiarity of the uniqueness of our community.
+Having lived 32 years in Cotati, Councilmember Harvey brings a deep knowledge and familiarity of the uniqueness of our community.

 Councilmember Harvey brings over 30 years of management experience from a major local employer.
 Difficult budgets, painful decisions and working through differences of opinion are all common occurrences when working in such an environment.
-Mayor Harvey brings skills in team work and consensus building for the betterment of the community and its long term sustainability.
+Councilmember Harvey brings skills in team work and consensus building for the betterment of the community and its long term sustainability.

 Councilmember Harvey is devoting her energy to preserving community police, maintaining essential city services, recreational opportunities for our youth and seniors, fiscal responsibility, working to increase volunteerism, supporting policies that enhance existing business and attract new business.